After giving birth, it is normal for a woman to experience bleeding and to pass some blood clots as the uterus contracts and becomes smaller.

 While some bleeding and clotting are to be expected, a woman should speak to a doctor about excessive or large clots, unusually heavy bleeding, or any worrisome symptoms.

 It is also crucial to know the signs of a dangerous blood clot inside a vein.

 Healthy blood can clot or stick together to help prevent excessive bleeding from a cut or an injury.

 As the body sheds the placenta after childbirth, blood may pool inside the uterus and form clots.
 In the first 24 hours, when blood flow is the highest, many women pass one or more large clots.

 When a woman is pregnant, her body makes more blood-clotting factors, which help prevent excessive bleeding during childbirth.
 However, this also puts a woman at higher risk of developing a dangerous blood clot inside a vein.

-According to the American Heart Association, a woman’s risk of developing one of these clots is more than 10 times higher than normal in the 6 weeks after giving birth.
+According to the American Heart Association, a woman’s risk of developing one of these clots is more than

 Another study shows that this risk may be even up to 22 times higher during this period.
 The risk of these clots returns to normal after 18 weeks following delivery.

 The normal discharge of the uterine lining after childbirth is called lochia.
 It is made up of blood, mucus, other tissue, and some bacteria.